lh3/mem-paper/response_to_aaron.md

 > So lastal has remarkably good precision but aligns slightly fewer of the
 > reads with the recommended settings than bwa mem.
 If we turn these numbers
 > into an F1 score (http://en.wikipedia.org/wiki/F1_score)
-> we get lastal: 0.98883 bwaÂ­mem: 0.99519 so if you like the balance of
+> we get lastal: 0.98883 bwa­mem: 0.99519 so if you like the balance of
-> precision and recall provided by F1, bwaÂ­mem seems like a good choice.
+> precision and recall provided by F1, bwa­mem seems like a good choice.
 For
 > things like identifying rare variants, I will probably stick with lastal when
 > possible since the occasional misalignments could potentially end up creating a
 > lot of rare variants.
-It might also be possible to improve lastalâ€™s recall
+It might also be possible to improve lastal's recall
-> with a lower eÂ­value threshold, I did not explore this.
+> with a lower e­value threshold, I did not explore this.

 This evaluation has a flaw: it includes mapQ=0 mappings from bwa-mem but not from LAST (because LAST does not report them by default).
 Most mapQ=0 mapping are wrong.
 A better way is:

 	./accuracy.pl <(awk '/^@/||$5>=5' cbot_mem.sam) < cbot_mem.both.aln
-	precision: 0.99987314474185     recall: 0.986507797441738 ./accuracy.pl
+	precision: 0.99987314474185	recall: 0.986507797441738
-	<(awk '/^@/||$5>=30' cbot_mem.sam) < cbot_mem.both.aln precision: 1
+	./accuracy.pl <(awk '/^@/||$5>=30' cbot_mem.sam) < cbot_mem.both.aln
-	recall: 0.983455974370526
+	precision: 1	recall: 0.983455974370526

 At threshold mapQ=5, bwa-mem gives 5 mismapping, including two pairs and one end, all with mapQ<30.
 For one pair, bwa-mem chooses the position with fewer